sararoma95/Re-ReND/viewer/README.md

 # Viewer
-The viewer code is provided in this repo, as three <code>.html</code> files for two types of datasets.
-Y You can set up a local server on your machine, e.g.,
+The viewer code is provided in this repo, as four <code>.html</code> files for two types of datasets.
+You can set up a local server on your machine, e.g.,
 ```
 cd folder_containing_the_html